-An appraisal report is investigation allowing the appraiser to come to an opinion of value.
+An appraisal is investigation that concludes an opinion of value.

-One of them is the Cost Approach - which is how much it would cost to replace the improvements, minus physical deterioration and other factors, then adding the land value.
+One of the methods in use is the Cost Approach, which is what it would cost to restore the improvements to the home, minus age and physical deterioration, plus the land value.

-Being the most popular approach, the Sales Comparison Approach tends to be the most accurate and best indicator of worth for a house.
+Generally speaking, the Sales Comparison Approach is the most accurate indicator of value of a residential property.

-The Income Approach is mainly used for finding the value of income-producing properties based on what an investor would pay based on the amount of capital a property would bring in.
+The Income Approach is mainly used for determining the value of income-producing properties based on what an investor would pay based on the amount of capital a property produce.

-A key party in deciding the worth of a home, an appraiser makes an unbiased and professional opinion on the value of a property used in a real estate sale.
+The most important party in discerning the worth of a home, an appraiser makes an unbiased opinion on the value of a property used in a real estate sale.

-Appraisers will compose a report that displays their investigation of the home.
+Appraisers will compose a report that displays their investigation of the house.

-There are many reasons to order an appraisal from Meador Group, Inc with the most common reason being real estate and mortgage transactions.
+There are many reasons to obtain an appraisal from Meador Group, Inc with the usual reason being real estate and mortgage transactions.

 If you are applying for a loan.

 To show the replacement cost of insurance.